Home » WAEC » WAEC Registration 2023 – What You Need to Know

 The registration process of WASSCE for School and Private Candidates will be conducted entirely online.
 After acquiring the Registration PIN, candidates should log on to www.waecnigeria.org for registration.

-Candidates should also be aware that the registration process is set up to support biometric features used for validation at the testing centers.
+Candidates should also be aware that the registration process is set up to support biometric features used for validation at the testing centres.

 1. First, ensure your NIN (National Identification Number) is ready.
-Go to any NIMC registration centers near you to get yours.
+Go to any NIMC registration centres near you to get yours.

-2. Candidates should register at https://registration.waecdirect.org/ after receiving their Registration PIN.
+2. Candidates should register at registration.waecdirect.org after receiving their Registration PIN.

 3. During the registration period, candidates must complete registration within two weeks of their first visit to the website.